What Is Formative Assessment And How Can You Best Use It To Improve Student Outcomes

 Even if we are only measuring performance at this stage in the learning process, being able to successfully perform a new skill is still a prerequisite to being able to do it at a future date.

-If a student is not able to demonstrate mastery of a new topic during the lesson it is important that the teacher has that information and adjusts their teaching strategy accordingly.
+If a student is not able to demonstrate understanding of a new topic during the lesson it is important that the teacher has that information and adjusts their teaching strategy accordingly.

 Testing previously learnt material through a low stakes quiz at the start of a lesson is likely to be an accurate assessment of learning rather than performance, particularly if the material being tested was taught in the previous month or term.

-Providing students with retrieval practice in this way will strengthen the connections in their long-term, activate prior knowledge, and allow teachers to know whether previously learnt material needs to be retaught.
+Providing students with retrieval practice in this way will strengthen the connections in their long-term memory, activate prior knowledge, and allow teachers to know whether previously learnt material needs to be retaught.

 2. Selecting effective questions to identify specific learning gaps